89luca89/distrobox/docs/usage/distrobox-upgrade.md

 Upgrade all distroboxes

-	distrobox-upgrade --all
+	distrobox upgrade --all

 Upgrade all running distroboxes

-	distrobox-upgrade --all --running
+	distrobox upgrade --all --running

 Upgrade a specific distrobox

-	distrobox-upgrade alpine-linux
+	distrobox upgrade alpine-linux

 Upgrade a list of distroboxes

-	distrobox-upgrade alpine-linux ubuntu22 my-distrobox123
+	distrobox upgrade alpine-linux ubuntu22 my-distrobox123

 **Automatically update all distro**

-You can create a systemd service to perform distrobox-upgrade automatically, this example shows how to run it daily:
+You can create a systemd service to run `distrobox upgrade` automatically;
+this example shows how to run it daily:

 ~/.config/systemd/user/distrobox-upgrade.service